IN THIS MODULE, TRUSTEES WILL EXPLORE:

 Inspire a Shared Vision:

-Everyone who runs for office as a school trustee does so for a reason beyond themselves.
+Everyone who runs for office as a school board trustee does so to make a difference in the lives of young people and families that school boards aim to serve.
 The initial impetus can be as broad as a passion for improving public education or as specific, initially, as a conviction about how special education services should be delivered.
 The common factor is that they have a vision of something better.
 As a leader their challenge is to articulate the vision, describe how it will bring improvements and, through sincere dialogue, inspire their colleagues, school board staff and the community to share the vision.

 Challenge the Process:

 This leadership skill involves being open to innovation, to exploring different approaches, to turning an inquiring mind to alternative solutions and to questioning any response that says: “that’s the way it’s always been done.”
 In asking “What’s new?
 What’s next?
 What’s better?” trustees can forge new paths.
-This also creates risks and the possibilities of mistakes but it is done in a climate of trust and openness to learning.
-It is important to make room for mechanisms of dissent, to avoid a process that leaves people feeling thwarted and unable to express diverging views.
+This also creates risks and the possibilities of mistakes and disagreement, but it is done in a climate of trust and openness to learning.
+It is important to make room for mechanisms of dissent, to avoid a process that leaves people feeling thwarted and unable to express diverging views while ensuring individual’s and groups’ human rights are maintained.

 Enable Others to Act: